priyanshirastogi08-cmd/codealpha_tasks/Task_2_Chatbot for FAQs/README.md

 streamlit run app.py
 ```

-The StudyBuddy chatbot will open in your web browser.
+The application will open in your browser.

 ---

 ## 💬 Example Questions

-Users can ask questions such as:
+Try asking StudyBuddy:

 ```text
 How can I study effectively?